 For many types of nonimmigrant visa classifications the I-94 card will be issued with a defined expiration.
 Individuals holding these types of I-94 cards must depart the U.S. or extend or change their status before the expiration on the I-94 card.

-For other types of nonimmigrant visa classifications the I-94 card will indicate "D/S" which stands for "Duration of Status".
+For other types of nonimmigrant visa classifications including F and J, the I-94 card should indicate the recognized and proper visa status as well as "D/S" which stands for "Duration of Status".
 These I-94 cards do not have a defined expiration date, and remain valid provided that all conditions of lawful status in the U.S. are met.